cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

   caddy-config:
 ```

-The app container is only reachable through Caddy on the shared `proxy` network — no ports are published on it directly.
+The app container is only reachable through Caddy on the shared `proxy` network, because no ports are published on it directly.
 The directory name becomes the container name prefix, so we suggest naming the folder `mere-medical`:

 ```
 mere-medical